CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 The MASA processing occurs as specified in section 5.5 of
 {{I-D.ietf-anima-bootstrapping-keyinfra}} as before.
-The MASA MUST also copy the voucher-challenge-nonce into the resulting voucher.
+The MASA MUST also copy the *voucher-challenge-nonce* into the resulting voucher.

 ## Smartpledge processing of voucher

-The smartplege will receive a voucher that contains it's IDevID as the pinned-domain-cert, and the voucher-challenge-nonce that it created will also be present.
-The smartpledge SHOULD verify the signature on the artifact, but may be unable to validate that the certificate used has a relationship to the TLS ServerCertificate used by the MASA.
+The smartphone will receive a voucher that contains it's IDevID as the *pinned-domain-cert*, and the *voucher-challenge-nonce* that it created will also be present.
+The smartphone SHOULD verify the signature on the artifact, but may be unable to validate that the certificate used has a relationship to the TLS ServerCertificate used by the MASA.
 (This limitation exists in ANIMA as well).

-The smartpledge will then POST the resulting voucher to the AR using the URL
+The smartphone will then POST the resulting voucher to the AR using the URL

     /.well-known/est/voucher

+If an existing TLS connection is still available, it MAY be reused.

+If a TLS session-resumption ticket (see {{RFC8446}} section 2.2 for TLS 1.3, and {{RFC5077}} for TLS 1.2) has been obtained, it SHOULD be used if the TLS connection needs to be rebuilt.
+This is particularly useful in the disconnected use case explained in {{disconnected}}.

 ## Adolescent Registrar (AR) receives voucher

 When the AR receives the voucher, it validates that it is signed by it's manufacturer.
 This process is the same as section 5.5.1 of
 {{I-D.ietf-anima-bootstrapping-keyinfra}}.

-Note that this is the future Registrar that is performing what in ANIMA is a pledge operation.
+Again note that the AR is acting in the role of a pledge.

 Inside the voucher, the pinned-domain-cert is examined.
-It should match the TLS ClientCertificate that the smartpledge used to connect.
+It should match the TLS ClientCertificate that the smartphone used to connect.
 This is the SelfDevID.

-At this point the AR has validated the identity of the smartpledge, and the AR moves it's end of the connection from provisional to validated.
+At this point the AR has validated the identity of the smartphone, and the AR moves it's end of the connection from provisional to validated.

 ## Adolescent Registrar (AR) grows up

-The roles are now slightly changed.
-The AR generates a new key pair as it's Domain CA key.
+The roles are now changed.

+If necessary, the AR generates a new key pair as it's Domain CA key.
 It MAY generate intermediate CA certificates and a seperate Registrar certificate, but this is discouraged for home network use.

 The AR is now considered a full registrar.
+The AR now takes on the role of Registrar.

-## Smartpledge enrolls
+## Smartphone enrolls

+At this stage of the smarkaklink protocol, the typical BRSKI exchange is over.
+A Secure Transport has been established between the smartphone and the fully-grown AR.
+The smartphone now takes on the role of secured pledge,  or EST client.

-The smartpledge MUST now request the full list of CA Certificates, as per {{RFC7030}} section 4.1.
-As the Registrar's CA certificate has just been generated, the smartpledge has no other way of knowing it.
+The smartphone MUST now request the full list of CA Certificates, as per {{RFC7030}} section 4.1.
+As the Registrar's CA certificate has just been generated, the smartphone has no other way of knowing it.

-The smartpledge MUST now also generate a CSR request as per
+The smartphone MUST now also generate a CSR request as per
 {{I-D.ietf-anima-bootstrapping-keyinfra}} section 5.8.3.
 The smartpledge MAY reuse the SelfDevID key pair for this purpose.
-(XXX - maybe there are good reasons not to reuse)
+(XXX - maybe there are good reasons not to reuse?)

-The Registrar SHOULD grant administrator privileges to the smartpledge via the certificate that is issued.
-This may be done via special attributes in the issued certificate, or it may pin the certificate into a database.
+The Registrar SHOULD grant administrator privileges to the smartphone via the certificate that is issued.
+This may be done via special attributes in the issued certificate, or it may pin the certificate in a database.
 Which method to use is a local matter.

-The EST connection MUST remain open at this point.
+The TLS/EST connection MUST remain open at this point.
+This is connection one.

 ## Validation of connection

-The smartpledge MUST now open a new HTTPS connection to the Registrar (AR), using it's newly issued certificate.
+The smartphone MUST now open a new HTTPS connection to the Registrar (AR), using it's newly issued certificate.
 (XXX should this be on a different IP, or a different port?
 If so, how is this indicated?)

-The smartpledge MUST validate that the new connection has a certificate that is validated by the Registrar's new CA certificate.
+The smartphone MUST validate that the new connection's TLS Server certificate can be validated by the Registrar's new CA certificate.

-The registrar MUST validate that the smartpledge's ClientCertificate is validated by the Registrar's CA.  The smartpledge SHOULD perform a POST operation on this new connection to the
+The registrar MUST validate that the smartphone's ClientCertificate is validated by the Registrar's CA.  The smartphone SHOULD perform a POST operation on this new connection to the
 {{I-D.ietf-anima-bootstrapping-keyinfra}} Enrollment Status Telemetry mechanism, see section 5.8.3.

-The EST connection MAY not be closed.
+Upon success, the original TLS/EST connection (one) MAY now be closed.

 Should the validations above fail, then the original EST connection MUST be used to GET a value from the

     /.well-known/est/enrollstatus

 from the Registrar.
-The contents of this value SHOULD then be send to the MASA, using a POST to the enrollstatus, and including the reply from the AR in a new attribute, "adolescent-registrar-reason".
+The contents of this value SHOULD then be sent to the MASA, using a POST to the enrollstatus, and including the reply from the AR in a new attribute, "adolescent-registrar-reason".